vdavez/codingforlawyers/md/ch1.md

 We begin our exploration of coding with **regular expressions**.[^1] Sometimes referred to as "regex", regular expressions are a way of representing patterns of characters using predefined rules.

-Think of Regular Expressions as a faster, more powerful version of "Find & Replace".
-When you search for something like "Enacted 2012" in a word processor, it'll show only exact matches - at most, you can find "enacted 2012" as well by disabling case sensitivity.
-If you want to find all similar matches, like "Enacted 2011" and "Enacted 2014", you'll have to manually search for every year.
+Think of regular expressions as a faster, more powerful version of "Find & Replace".
+When you search for something like "Judge" in a word processor, it'll show only exact matches - at most, you can find "judge" as well by disabling case sensitivity.
+If you want to find all similar matches, like "judicial" and "judiciary", you'll have to manually search for every type.

-Regular Expressions give you a way of telling your computer the **pattern** you're searching for, not just exact text.
-With regular expressions, you can find **all** citations, and you can even extract information from them, like titles and chapters.
+If you've used a database like Lexis or West or Fastcase, you've probably used a wildcard pattern such as "*" to handle this sort of thing.
+But, regular expressions are *even more powerful* because you can tell your computer to match many different types of patterns you're searching for, not just exact text or certain predefined wildcards.
+Regular expressions give you much more granular control over your patterns, and you can even use them in [Microsoft Word](http://office.microsoft.com/en-us/word-help/find-and-replace-text-by-using-regular-expressions-advanced-HA102350661.aspx).

 # Regular Expressions